PerfectExamples/Perfect-SMTP-Demo/README.md

 ```

+## Tips for Gmail

+We've received a lot of requests about google smtp examples, Thanks for @ucotta @james and of course the official Perfect support from @iamjono, this note might be helpful for building gmail applications: ⚠️*the SMTPClient url needs to be `smtps://smtp.gmail.com:465`, and you may need to “turn on access for less secure apps” in the google settings.*⚠️

 ## Issues

 We are transitioning to using JIRA for all bugs and support related issues, therefore the GitHub issues has been disabled.